IVAO-XU/EG-Sector-File/README.md

 https://wiki.ivao.aero/en/home/devops/manuals/SectorFile_Definition

 ## Features
 :hourglass: Faster loading time thanks to a less intricate coastline.
-(Reduced from 250,000 lines to 16,000)
+(Reduced from 250,000 lines to 16,000 lines, a 93% decrease in code for the coastlinewith no loss of quality.)
+:world_map:

 ## To Do
 0) [x] ~Find lower resolution GEO boundary~